American Economic Review

 Both under- and over-treatment of communicable diseases are public bads.
 But efforts to decrease one run the risk of increasing the other.
 Using rich experimental data on household treatment- seeking behavior in Kenya, we study the implications of this trade-off for subsidizing life-saving antimalarials sold over-the-counter at retail drug outlets.
 We show that a very high subsidy (such as the one under consideration by the international community) dramatically increases access, but nearly one-half of subsidized pills go to patients without malaria.
 We study two ways to better target subsidized drugs: reducing the subsidy level, and introducing rapid malaria tests over-the-counter.
 (JEL D12, D82, I12, O12, O15)

 Cohen, Jessica; Dupas, Pascaline; and Schaner, Simone, "Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment: Evidence from a Randomized Controlled Trial" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2385.